westgardN/499-Capstone-Project/README.md

 * gradle bootRun

 The above will run PRIM.
 Once it is running you can open a browswer and navigate to http://localhost:8080 to use PRIM

+* Login with username primadmin and a password of abc125

 ### Using Eclipse ###